chobolife/study_english/bread_barbershop/Season_1/03_Heavy_Metal.md

 - If that's what the kids are into these days.
 - With this new style we'll be the biggest rock band of all time.
 - Crumbs yeah.
 We'll be super rock and roll.
-- Yo we'll show them the spirit of rock!
+- Yo, we'll show them the spirit of rock!
 * * *
 - Well, all done.
 - What is that?